rob-luke/Neuroimaging.jl/docs/src/types.md

 A feature of the Julia programming language is the strong type system.
 This package exploits that strength and defines various types for storing information about your neuroimaging data.
+A general hierarchy of neuroimaging types is provided.

 A number of types are provided to handle different types of data.
 Functions are provided to perform common operations on each type.